-PM Modi's crucial meet with CMs tomorrow to discuss lockdown exit strategy
+PM Modi's crucial meet with CMs today to discuss lockdown exit strategy

-New Delhi, Apr 26: Prime Minister Narendra Modi will interact with chief ministers via video conference on Monday morning on the way ahead in the fight against the novel coronavirus, amid indications that the discussions could also focus on a graded exit from the ongoing lockdown.
+New Delhi, Apr 26: Prime Minister Narendra Modi will interact with chief ministers via video conference on Monday morning on the way ahead in the fight against the novel coronavirus.

 This will be the third video conference of the prime minister with the chief ministers after the spread of the COVID-19 in the country.